Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 |Directions via Google Maps|

 |Explore Stokesay Castle in virtual reality|

 If you are using Chrome, Firefox or Microsoft Edge for Windows 10 (tested on version 25.10586.0.0) explore a virtual Stokesay Castle.

 Stokesay Castle is an excellent example of a fortified manor house.
 It has remained largely unchanged since the time it was built in the thirteenth century by Lawrence of Ludlow.
 Lawrence was a wealthywool trader who built a new hall and tower on the site of an existing fortification.
 Explore the hall and solar block that he created.

 As you start moving you will pe prompted to hide the cursor.
 This is recommended for best results when exploring the reconstruction.
 Press 'L' to go full screen and press 'Shift' to run.

 |An imaginative plan of the layout of Stokesay Castle|

-Edward I grants Lawrence of Ludlow a licence to fortify his manor house at Stokesay.
+Edward I granted Lawrence of Ludlow a licence to fortify his manor house at Stokesay.